Nunnelee/pga-project/README.md

 gir(greens in regulation)
 Fairway Percentage

-According to the final model, gir(greens in regulation) are the most important feature when determing Wins and Top_10 finishes.
+According to the final model, gir(greens in regulation) are the most important feature when determining Wins and Top_10 finishes.
 Followed closely by Average Putts.
 Surprisingly, Fairway percentage was rather low.